thorek1/MacroModelling.jl/docs/src/tutorials/estimation.md

 end
 ```

-Next, we set up the optimsation problem and first use the ADAM global optimiser for 1000 iterations in order to avoid local optima and then fine tune with L-BFGS.
+Next, we set up the optimisation problem and first use the ADAM global optimiser for 1000 iterations in order to avoid local optima and then fine tune with L-BFGS.

 ```@repl tutorial_2
 using Optimization, OptimizationNLopt, OptimizationOptimisers